siddharthsky/ai-video-summarizer-and-timestamp-generator-LLM-p/README.md

 ## Contributing

-Contributions are welcome from the community!, Whether it's feedback, suggestions, or code improvements, your input is valuable to us.
+Contributions are welcome from the community!, Whether it's feedback, suggestions, or code improvements, your input is valuable.

 ## Acknowledgments